bar benjamin interior

 • price 2 of 4

-This so-stylish-it-hurts apothecary-themed bar is the sibling to New York City’s, which racked up acclaim through detail-driven, botanical-toned drinks in a dimly-lit setting.
-Here in Chinatown, the vibe, atmosphere and menu are all similar, with a few unique concoctions based on the region’s weather and whatever’s in season.
+Why we love it: The East Coast original first racked up acclaim through detail-driven, botanical-toned drinks in a dimly lit setting.
+Here in L.A., the vibe, atmosphere and menu are all similar, with a few unique drinks for good measure.
 True to the apothecary theme, cocktails are paired off into cures for what ails ya: stress relievers, stimulants, pain killers, euphorics and more, and they might include produce, tinctures or bitters such as cantaloupe, bee pollen, bell pepper, sage, coconut charcoal, or a honeyed chamomile cordial.
+Don’t miss out on the side patio—one of the cutest in the city—nor the live programming, which includes DJ sets on the weekends.
+While there are no listed non-alcoholic options on the menu, the bartender is happy to create something to your liking, and a few of the house signatures can usually be made booze-free.

 Advertising